yandroidUA/Kroute/README.md

 # Kroute

-Kroute - it's a tiny Jetpack Compose Multiplatform navigation library.
-Its main purpose is to navigate you through the composables and pass an arguments (if any).
+Kroute is a tiny Jetpack Compose Multiplatform navigation library.
+Its main purpose is to navigate through composables and pass arguments (if any).

-You can install a Kroute library by adding following into your Gradle `builds.gradle.kts`:
+You can install the Kroute library by adding the following to your `build.gradle.kts`:
 ```
     implementation("io.github.yandroidua.kroute:koin-viewmodel:latest-version")
     implementation("io.github.yandroidua.kroute:lifecycle-koin:latest-version")